Response to Recent Reports Regarding Estonia’s Participation in the NDPHS - NDPHS

 Minister of Health of Ukraine, Mr. Viktor Liashko, addresses the NDPHS PAC participants, Stockholm, Sweden, 2024 ©Government Offices of Sweden

-The NDPHS is an intergovernmental organisation formally established in Norway in 2003 through the Oslo Declaration.
+The NDPHS is an intergovernmental organisation formally established in Oslo, Norway, in 2003 through the Oslo Declaration.

-The Partnership Secretariat was established in 2012 as an international legal entity hosted by the Swedish Government and located in Stockholm.
+The Partnership Secretariat was established in 2012 as an international legal entity hosted by the Swedish Government, based in Stockholm.

 Value and Financial Leverage for Estonia.
-Several Estonian institutions have participated in NDPHS-associated projects.
-These projects have generated 956,750 EUR in direct value for Estonian institutions since 2023.
-These initiatives support both national and regional development goals, thus providing financial leverage and added value that far exceed the state’s own contributions to participate in the network.
+Funding through NDPHS-related project consortia has generated 956,750 EUR in direct value for Estonian institutions since 2023.
+These initiatives enable the implementation of health-promoting and social innovation initiatives in practice that would otherwise remain at the ideation stage, thereby providing financial leverage and added value that far exceed the state’s own contribution to participate in the network.

 The NDPHS remains committed to a unified and constructive line with Nordic and Baltic Sea neighbours to ensure regional stability.
 Actions that signal fragmentation risk reinforce narratives that benefit those seeking to undermine our regional unity.